Shooting Melbourne's Backlit Streets on a Fujifilm X-T5

 Why the X-T5 Is Built for Learning

-For learning, that's a big deal.
-"Drop your shutter speed to 1/60" - Dam just looked at the dial and turned it.
-No holding buttons, no scrolling through menus.
-It feels like using a film camera, and it makes the one-setting-at-a-time method click straight away.
+For learning, that matters.
+"Drop your shutter speed to 1/60" means finding a dial and turning it, not scrolling through a menu.
+It feels like using a film camera, and it pairs well with the one-setting-at-a-time method the course uses.

 The 23mm f/2.0 pairs well with it.
 Small enough to carry all day, sharp, and fast to focus.
-If you shoot Fuji and want one lens to learn street photography on, the 23mm is hard to argue with.
+If you shoot Fuji and want one lens to learn street photography on, the 23mm is a strong option.
+Still deciding on a camera?
+Our beginner camera guide covers all the major brands.

 Fujifilm X-T5 Photography Course: Quick Answers